-Root Cause: Providers not fully engaged in achieving success or helping others realizing the service outcome.
+Root Cause: Providers not fully engaged in achieving success or helping others realize the service outcome.

-- Improve alignment of functional activities so staff are better connected.
-They must understand each others’ roles, the purpose for the service and the outcome.
+- Improve alignment of functional activities so staff is better connected.
+They must understand each others’ roles, the purpose of the service and the outcome.
 They must realize the sum of the functional parts are how services progress to meet users’ expected outcome.

 - Set minimum standards for individual performance, with proper management-supervision to ensure accomplishment.